 "Like" our Facebook page to keep up with the excitement, including a chance to win free First Night buttons.
 And stay tuned for a link to our First Night app — going live in December!

-WELCOME TO FIRST NIGHT NORTHAMPTON 2014
+FIRST NIGHT NORTHAMPTON 2015

+Later, it's time to gather at the Hotel Northampton for the iconic raising of the ball.
+For the 30th anniversary of First Night Northampton, Johnny Memphis will be broadcasting the best party hits of 1985 on to King Street starting at 11:30.
 A single bargain-priced button opens the doors to every event at every venue.
-Buy one early at a local vendor or online, and check out the companion performance schedule as well as the logistical tips that follow to plan the perfect party under a magical moon.
+Buy one early at a local vendor or online, and check out the companion performance schedule as well as the logistical tips that follow to plan for a happy new year.

 FIRST NIGHT LOGISTICS

 Parking: On First Night, there is free parking in all of Northampton's municipal lots EXCEPT the parking garage.
 Smith College parking lots and the Smith College garage on West Street are free and open to the general public all day.
 There are also lots at Forbes Library, the Northampton Senior Center, and the World War II Club.

 Please remember that access to and from the E.J.
 Gare Parking Garage will be restricted from approximately 5:45pm to 6:45pm because of the fireworks display.
 The same is true for the adjacent municipal lots.